Multistep Tests¶

 After creating the task steps, click the "Test" button to quickly verify the test results.
 The system will provide the following information for reference:

-- Test Performance: Display performance metrics during the test.
+- Test performance: Displays performance metrics during the test.

-- Response Details: Provide detailed response content to help troubleshoot issues.
+- Response details: Provides detailed response content to help troubleshoot issues.

-- Variables: View the variables configured in the current task's requests and URL.
+- Variables: Displays variables configured in the current task's requests and URL.

 If you start testing from a step after the first request task, you can directly test the current task or choose to start testing from the first task.